Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ### Setup requirements

-1. Parachain that does not charge for relay incoming messages.
+Setup a parachain so that:

+1. Incoming relay chain messages don't need to pay for fees.
-1. Parachain that trusts the relay as the reserve chain for the relay chain tokens.
+2. The relay chain is trusted as the reserve for the relay chain native tokens.
-1. Parachain that mints in `pallet-balances` when it receives relay chain tokens.
+3. When relay chain tokens are received via a reserve asset transfer, derivative tokens are minted in `pallet-assets`.
-1. Users can execute XCMs locally.
+4. Users can execute XCMs locally.

 ---v